-I. Objective.
+I. Objective

 To provide an administrative control over all qualifying telecommunications public utilities, wireless providers, Interconnected Voice over Internet Protocol (VoIP), and other carriers receiving funds from or providing funds to the Kansas Universal Service Fund (KUSF) in accordance with K.S.A.
 66-2010 and Kansas Corporation Commission (KCC) orders.
-The Audit Procedures are revised annually to reflect any changes in statute, policies, or procedures adopted by the KCC.
-The obligation of each audit is to verify that the selected Company met its statutory obligation to accurately: (1) report intrastate retail revenue to the KUSF; (2) report and pay assessments to the KUSF; (3) report and request Kansas Lifeline Service Program (KLSP) data, as applicable; and (4) collect from customers no more than an amount equal to or less than the Company's assessment owed to the fund, pursuant to K.S.A.
+The Audit Procedures are revised annually to reflect any changes in statute or KCC adopted policies, or procedures.
+An audit is to verify that the selected Company met its statutory obligation to accurately: (1) report intrastate retail revenue to the KUSF; (2) report and pay assessments to the KUSF; (3) report Kansas Lifeline Service Program (KLSP) data and request KLSP credits, as applicable; and (4) collect from customers no more than an amount equal to or less than the Carrier's assessment owed to the fund, pursuant to K.S.A.
 66-2008(b).